Skip to main content

 Sponsors: Program Management (Department), Maria Luk

-Indexes: Active Transportation Program, Alignment, Alternatives analysis, Bell, Bicycle lanes, Bicycling, Bikeways, Board approved a Motion, Budget, Budgeting, Commerce, Construction, Curbs, East Los Angeles, Gateway Cities (Southeast LA County) Service Sector, Gateway Cities subregion, Grant Aid, Huntington Park, I-710, Intersections, Long Beach, Los Angeles River, Maywood, Metro Active Transport (MAT) project, Metro Rail A Line, Nonmotorized transportation, Outreach, Partnerships, Pedestrians, Program, Project, Rail to Rail/River Active Transportation Corridor Project, Ramps (Interchanges), Safety, Slauson Station, Strategic planning, Technical Advisory Committee, Union Pacific Railroad, Vehicle sharing, Vernon, Visibility
+Indexes: Accessibility, Active Transportation Program, Alignment, Alternatives analysis, Bell, Bicycle lanes, Bicycling, Bikeways, Budget, Budgeting, Commerce, Construction, Curbs, East Los Angeles, Gateway Cities (Southeast LA County) Service Sector, Gateway Cities subregion, Grant Aid, Huntington Park, I-710, Intersections, Long Beach, Los Angeles River, Maywood, Metro Active Transport (MAT) project, Metro Rail A Line, Metro Rail B Line, Motion / Motion Response, Multimodal, Nonmotorized transportation, Outreach, Partnerships, Pedestrian safety, Pedestrians, Program, Program Management, Project, Rail to Rail/River Active Transportation Corridor Project, Ramps (Interchanges), Safety, San Gabriel, Slauson Station, Strategic planning, Technical Advisory Committee, Union Pacific Railroad, Vehicle sharing, Vernon, Visibility, Walking

 Attachments: 1.
 Attachment A - Map of Segment B, 2.
 Presentation